Airdrie, Alberta: Arts and culture

 Nose Creek Regional Park hosts the annual Airdrie Festival of Lights during the Christmas season, usually lasting for the whole month of December.
 Other annual festivals include the Canada Day Parade and the Airdrie Pro Rodeo.
 Airdrie's primary cultural venues include the Nose Creek Valley Museum and the Bert Church Live Theatre.
 Bert Church Live Theatre hosts the Annual Airdrie Mayor's Night of the Arts.

-Airdrie is also home to Airdrie CultureFest which is an annual event that celebrates diversity and culture.
+Airdrie is also home to Airdrie CultureFest, which is an annual event that celebrates the city's diversity and culture.
+The city also hosts the Windwood Music Festival, featuring classical and contemporary music, in September.